 “The subjects of counter-terrorism and intelligence studies are very personal issues with me.
 Back when I was first being recruited into this work, the Beirut Embassy was bombed, in April of 1983,” he added.
 “There were 63 people killed that day and, a year later, on a visit to the paymaster’s office at CIA headquarters, there were a lot of stars in the memorial for 1983.
 The correlation was obvious to me; we lost many members of our intelligence community in that action.
 A generation of leadership and wisdom was lost and the nation suffered that loss in many ways: diplomatically, politically, tactically and strategically.”

-The onslaught continues, abroad and here at home with large-scale terrorism in New York, Washington, Oklahoma City, Lockerbie, Tanzania, Kenya and active shooter incidents at Columbine, Virginia Tech, Aurora, and Newtown.
+The onslaught continues, abroad and here at home with large-scale terrorism in New York, Washington, Oklahoma City, Lockerbie, Tanzania, Kenya, and Boston and active shooter incidents at Columbine, Virginia Tech, Aurora, Newtown, and Broward County, Florida.
 The weapons and tactics of violence and terrorism will evolve and more agencies will need customized services and support to be in a position to prevent and/or combat future.
 If TCG can help with that, we will, wherever called.